 We enter into land development joint ventures from time to time as a means of accessing larger parcels of land and lot positions, while managing our risk profile and leveraging our capital base.
-At May 31, 2021, we had an equity investment of less than 50% in one land development joint venture and did not have a controlling interest in the unconsolidated entity.
+At May 31, 2022, we had a noncontrolling equity investment of less than 50% in one land development joint venture.
 Generally, our partners in our land development joint ventures are both related parties and unrelated homebuilders, land developers, or other real estate entities.